 The Act seeks to regulate and control private hospitals, nursing homes and maternity homes thorugh registration and inspection of such hospitals.
-The minister may regulate or prohibit the admission into private hospitals of persons suffering or suspected of suffering from infectious diseases such as chicken person of suffering from infectious diseases such as chicken-pox, cholera, encephalitis, leprosy, malaria, rabies, small-pox, yaws, yellow fever or any one of the 36 diseases listed in the schedule.
+The minister may regulate or prohibit the admission into private hospitals of persons suffering or suspected of suffering from infectious persons such as chicken-pox, cholera, encephalitis, leprosy, diseases such as chicken-pox, yaws, yellow fever or any one of the 36 diseases listed in the schedule.

-Other Statutes
+4. Other Statutes

-The same comments in A9 applies to other statutes indirectly protecting the consumers and the members of the general public. ventarente de casa a constitue de constitue
+The same comments in A9 applies to other statutes indirectly protecting the consumers and the members of the general public.